mosdef-hub/mbuild/README.md

 The mBuild package is part of the Molecular Simulation Design Framework (MoSDeF) project.
-Libraries in the MoSDeF ecosystem are designed to provide utilities neccessary to streamline simulation workflow and ease the reporting process.
+Libraries in the MoSDeF ecosystem are designed to provide utilities neccessary to streamline a researcher's simulation workflow.
 When setting up simulation studies, we also recommend users to follow the [TRUE](https://www.tandfonline.com/doi/full/10.1080/00268976.2020.1742938)
 (Transparent, Reproducible, Usable-by-others, and Extensible) standard, which is a set of common practices meant to improve the reproducibility of computational simulation research.